 know Tuscany cooking and think they know Italian food are seriously

 mistaken.
-Here, there is an echo of Greek, a taste of the Arab, and a
+Here in Sicily, there is an echo of Greek, a taste of the Arab, and a

 strong dash of Spanish.
+Flavors are strong and rich.
 Come for the best of fresh fish and an amazing

 variety of maritime edibles.
 The fresh ricotta and cherry tomatoes of